andreruffert/progressive-image-element/README.md

 Progressively enhance image placeholders once they are in the viewport.

+* Faster page load: Images are loaded only as they enter the viewport, using native browser lazy loading with placeholders
-* Responsive lazy loading images
+* Visual stability: Prevent layout shifts when loading images
-* Save data option
+* Save data option: Load images only on demand
-* No content reflow/layout shifting
-* No dependencies
-* Framework agnostic
+* No dependencies: Framework agnostic web component

 <div align="center">
   <img src="example-2x.png" alt="progressive image element markup example" width="774">